Daniel Cordle Obituary - IA | Legacy Pro

 Daniel W. Cordle

-Daniel W. Cordle, 66, son of Wayne & Joan Cordle, died on August 14, 2020, surrounded by his family.
-Dan was born in Mason City, Iowa, on May 9, 1954, but most of his childhood years were spent in Manly, Iowa, as his family moved there in 1959.
-Dan attended Newman Catholic High School.
-After high school, Dan proudly served his country in the U.S. Army.
-Dan lived in Joplin, Mo, for many years, and worked at Freeman Hospital as a nurse, where he recently retired.
+Daniel W. Cordle, died August 14, 2020.
+Dan was born in Mason City, Iowa, on May 9, 1954, but spent most of his childhood years living in Manly, Iowa.